Constituencies of Singapore

 Constituencies in Singapore are electoral divisions which may be represented by single or multiple seats in the Parliament of Singapore.
-Constituencies, also called the Divisions, are classified as either Single Member Constituencies (SMCs) or Group Representation Constituencies (GRCs).
-SMCs are single-seat constituencies but a GRC can have anywhere between three and six (in practice, four or five) seats in Parliament.
+Constituencies, also called (electoral) divisions, are classified as either single-member constituencies (SMCs) or group representation constituencies (GRCs).
+An SMC is represented by a single Member of Parliament (MP) while a GRC can have anywhere between three and six (in practice, four or five) seats in Parliament.

 Group Representation Constituencies

 In 1988, the People's Action Party (PAP) introduced Group Representation Constituencies (GRCs) through an amendment to the Parliamentary Elections Act.
 The President, acting on the advice of the Prime Minister and guided by the Elections Department, may establish GRCs consisting of three to five electoral wards.
 The maximum size of GRCs has varied over time: initially three candidates, increasing to four in 1991, six between 1997 and 2020, and then reduced to five from the 2020 elections onwards.

 GRCs are a unique feature of Singaporean electoral politics, consisting of multi-member constituencies where teams, or slates, of candidates from a single party or independents compete for all available seats.
 Each GRC team must include at least one candidate from a minority race, such as a Malay, Indian, or Other.
 Voting within GRCs follows a plurality voting system, where the party or group winning the most votes in a GRC secures all seats within that constituency.
 As a result, a party can accumulate a significant number of votes nationally but still fail to win certain GRCs.
 Historically, the PAP held all GRC seats until 2011.
 The official purpose of GRCs, as explained by former Prime Minister Goh Chok Tong, is to ensure minority representation in Parliament and maintain a multiracial composition.